An Emergency Response Center Built to Survive the Big One

 The County's dispatch center handles 300,000 incidents a year

-The new 37,000-square-foot, two-story center will be located on the County Center campus where the motor pool now sits.
-Crews began dismantling the motor pool and preparing the site for construction in June 2016.
-Groundbreaking is expected in winter 2017.
+The new 37,000-square-foot, two-story center will be located on the County Center campus where the motor pool was once located.
+Crews began dismantling the motor pool and preparing the site for construction in June 2016 and work began in 2017 to build the foundation.

 The building will officially be known as the Regional Operations Center, or ROC.